RaZooM-s-organization/build-immersive-gd/tutorials/general.md

 > [!IMPORTANT]
 > **It's essential that mod detects both of your arms**
 >
-> **Otherwise, try to make a video more contrasting: use better lighting or wear more contrasting clothes**
+> Otherwise, try to make a video more contrasting: use better lighting or wear more contrasting clothes.
+Or decrease the `Detection Threshold` in mod settings

 ## Playing with the mod